Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Imagine what if...
 Fuji photographers had access to these features...

-Fuji developed a wide range of mirrorless cameras plus firmware upgrades to support a community of photographers who appreciate their "Color Science" and the community's Color Profiles.
+Fuji developed a wide range of new mirrorless cameras plus firmware upgrades to support a growing community of photographers who appreciate their "Color Science" and the community's Color Profiles.
 It's interesting to see what Fuji photographers do with only a few camera settings.
 For example, study the camera settings in this Color Profile (recipe) from a well-known Fuji photographer.

 One can indeed do much with Fuji cameras and Fuji's Raw Studio.
 Knowledge and experience are equally important when working with Olympus or Fuji cameras.
 I like Olympus photographers to see what Fuji photographers achieved with only a few camera settings.
 The following illustration is only a snapshot of what M43 photographers can do with Olympus M43 cameras and Workspace...